Enjoy your summer vacation on the north shore of PEI, Canada!

 Grahams Deep Sea Fishing, Stanley Bridge

-inland fishing.
-Secluded spots for catching brook trout are within 5-15 mins. (
+fishing.
+Secluded spots for catching brook trout are within 5-15 mins.
+(License required).
+See this

 Outdoor activities: Fun on the land